 A counselor can prepare you for a settlement conference.
 In Indiana, homeowners in foreclosure get the right to meet with the lender to try to work out a way to avoid foreclosure.
 Homeowners have to ask the court for the meeting, which is called a “settlement conference."
 An IFPN counselor can also help you get ready for the meeting and tell you what to expect during the settlement conference.
 (To learn more about settlement conferences, see Indiana's Foreclosure Mediation Program.)

-Counseling through the IFPN is free.
+Receiving monetary assistance or counseling through the IFPN is free.
 You shouldn’t pay anyone for any services associated with getting assistance from the program.

 Homeowners facing a foreclosure in Indiana should also beware of other scams, like loan modification scams.
 (To learn more, see Foreclosure Rescue Scams to Avoid.)